MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Advance-Normal-Payment-and-Purchase-Invoice-Goods-Application.md

 ## Normal Payment to vendor and application with purchase invoice

 For unregistered, import vendor and reverse charge purchase of service from registered vendor, user has to post a separate invoice for goods and services in the system.
 No GST calculation is done at the time of application.
 In ordinary course, when a normal payment is applied to the invoice, system proportionately posts the liability from Payable Interim Account to Payable Account and credit (if applicable) from Receivable Interim Account to Receivable Account.

-For example, Purchase Invoice for service purchase issued to vendor for INR 60,000 and 18% GST (i.e. 9% CGST and 9% SGST/UTGST), will be charged.
+For example, Purchase Invoice for service purchase issued to vendor for INR 60,000 and 18% GST (i.e. 9% CGST and 9% SGST/UTGST), has to be charged.
 Later a payment of INR 10,000 has been made to vendor against to the purchase invoice, which doesn't have any GST impact.

-1. GST Calculation will appear in the Fact Box, as following:
+- GST Calculation will appear in the Fact Box, as following:

     |Component|Amount|
     |----------------------------------|---------------------------------------|